 - To export selected pages only: Choose which pages to export > Export selected page(s).

-- OPTIONAL: Expand the Advanced Options menu and pick amongst the range of available options and specify how you wish to arrange your tables in the export.
+- OPTIONAL: Expand the Advanced Options menu and pick amongst the range of available options and specify how you wish to arrange your exported tables.
 See below for details of each option.

 - Select Export.

 - Choose how to export pages: this allows you to specify whether Displayr should Create one Worksheet for each page, or Combine all pages onto a single worksheet.

 - Choose an Excel table style: this allows you to specify one of the defaults Microsoft table coloring styles.
 To change the table style select the desired format from the dropdown menu list.

 - Choose the spacing between tables on the same Excel worksheet: specify the Number of rows between the bottom of one table and the top of the next, or the Number of rows between the tops of the table (fixed table spacing).
 To specify the spacing select the preferred option and input the desired number of rows.

 - Ignore NET and SUM: choose to prevent NET and SUM rows/columns from being included in the export.

 - Include table of contents: choose whether or not Displayr generates an additional Excel sheet at the beginning of the Excel export which provides links to the different tables within the export.
 Click the links to jump to the desired table within the Excel file.

 - Repeat headings: if your export contains tables with the column headers for each table, you can select this option to repeat the headings, or you may choose to suppress the headers on subsequent tables by deselecting this option.